wickwirew/Shift/README.md

 You can make your own custom default animations as well by conforming to `DefaultShiftAnimation`, and setting the desired animations on the views.
 How to add custom additional animations will be [covered later](#additional-animations).

 ### Baseline Duration
 The duration of the transition animation is determinded by the `baselineDuration` provided.
-This is, well a baseline for the duration and not the actual value that will be used.
+This is a baseline for the duration and not the actual value that will be used.
 Each view will calculate a duration for its animations based off the animations being applied.
 In other words, the `baselineDuration` is the minimum duration, and each view will add additional time on top if need be.

 ```swift
 // Transition will now take about 1 second.